top of page

 Nearly 100,000 people attended an evangelistic training and rally and the Jesus Music Festival drew 180,000 people.

-ISLAMIC PRAYER
+ISLAMIC PRAYERS

 The pointing sign has been a recognized gesture by Muslims and signified the belief in the oneness of God.
 It is traditionally used during prayer or sermons, here in an instruction video for the prayer "Tashahud".

-A PORTRAYED MONK IN CHINA
+THE HAPPY MONK IN CHINA

 The laughing Buddha Hotei is pointing to the moon.
 He was a monk who lived during the Later Liang Dynasty (907–923 AD) of China.
 His defining attributes were happiness and contentment and he is portraited with a cheerful face and a big belly.